 Thank you for your interest in the Hospitalist Scholars Program - Academic Hospitalist Track at the University of Pennsylvania!

-This is a junior faculty track for recent residency graduates who are pursuing a long term career in academic hospital medicine.
-Academic Hospitalist Scholars are hired as Instructors in the Section of Hospital Medicine and our goal is to have all Scholars become Assistant Professors within 2-3 years by appointment to either our Academic Clinician Track or Penn Medicine Clinician pathway.
+This is a junior attending track for recent residency graduates who are pursuing a long term career in academic hospital medicine.
+Academic Hospitalist Scholars are hired as Instructors in the Section of Hospital Medicine and our goal is to have all Scholars become Assistant Professors within 2-3 years by appointment to either our Academic Clinician Track or a Penn Medicine Clinician faculty position.
 Each Academic Hospitalist Scholar is assigned a mentor on arrival that meets with them frequently to ensure engagement in the Penn environment and work towards mutually identified goals for future success.

 Clinical work may include a mix of housestaff services, collaborative care/advanced practice provider supported services in general medicine and solid tumor oncology, consults/surgical comanagement and opportunities to rotate in the post acute care setting (LTACH and acute rehab).
 More details about our clinical sites can be found here.

 Academic Scholars work a full (daytime only) clinical load of 15-17 shifts per month, with remaining days used for academic development.
 There is an option to reduce clinical time (with associated salary reduction) in years 2-3 to allow additional time to develop a niche in academic hospital medicine, and the option to obtain certificates or Master's degrees in a self-determined area of focus.
 While the most common areas of interest are medical education and patient safety/quality improvement, there are opportunities to explore areas such as research, public health, business administration, informatics, global health and more.
 In many cases, a significant portion of coursework may be eligible for reimbursement through Penn's generous faculty tuition benefit that becomes available just 6 months after joining Penn.